b52-clouddevops/ansible/README.md

  ### files vs templates

  Files     : just copy the file as is
- Templates: Copy the file along with the mentioned variables in the file as a part of the copy
+ Templates : Copy the file along with the mentioned variables in the file as a part of the copy

 ### Ansible Modules